kragen/laserboot/cut-3/README.md

 the cutting process, never for more than a couple of seconds, and never leaving any visible deposit.

+The peso is
+currently at AR$15.20 to the dollar, so the AR$400 I paid is US$26.32.
+Unfortunately then I had to take a taxi for an extra AR$80.
+This is about twice what I originally expected to pay, so I need to revise my mental cost model somehow.

 This works out to 32.7 seconds per octagon, AR$12.50 (US$0.82) per octagon, and AR$0.382 (US$0.0251) per second.

+Reviewing my notes, it seems like my original cost model was that 3 mm MDF should US$2.50/m², the cutting should happen at 30 mm/s, and the cutting should cost US$40 per hour, which would be the bulk of the cost.
+Ultimately it seems like I was persuaded to use a smaller scale in order to fit an entire construction set into a single cutting session, which was probably a bad decision.

 I need to write some accurate cut path length calculation software, but a basic estimate is that each octagon contained seven regular